 Grandparents, parents, friends, or even neighbors love receiving handmade cards.
 I know from personal experience that the homemade ones are cherished and often saved for years.
 We have gotten into the habit of making all of our birthday and anniversary cards for the last few years.

-Bee Flower and Rock Painting
+Bee Rock Painting

 Surprise, this is another watercolor paint craft!
 I know, I am really into using watercolor paints lately.
 Watercolors are so easy to use and they let kids (and adults) feel like true artists.